 Male data simply cannot be seamlessly transported over to represent women.
 There are many factors, such as hormones, that must be considered.
 These factors have resulted in skewered clinical studies and the release of drugs and medical devices that are inherently unsafe for women.
 Transvaginal mesh, and its lack of testing with women, is just one example.
 Examples of this date all the way back to the 1970’s when clinical testing of hormone replacement therapy showed a clear indication of presenting more dangers than benefits.
 Yet, the FDA approved it for use in women.

 The Research for All Act would mandate that women are fairly represented in clinical studies.
 This is particularly important since women account for 80% of individuals who require the use of a prescription or medical device.

-If you were injured because of transvaginal mesh, you may benefit from filing a transvaginal mesh lawsuit You should not have to continue to suffer both physically and financially because you chose a medical device that you believed was safe.
-To have your case evaluated, call Goldwater Law Firm right away.
+If you were injured because of transvaginal mesh, you may benefit from filing a transvaginal mesh lawsuit.
+You should not have to continue to suffer both physically and financially because you chose a medical device that you believed was safe.
+To have your case evaluated, contact Goldwater Law Firm right away.